mid-works/mid-works/README.md

 ## 🌟 About Me

-I'm **Midhun**, a dedicated software developer and AI enthusiast with expertise in Python full-stack development, machine learning, and deep learning.
+A dedicated software developer and AI enthusiast with developing in Python full-stack development, machine learning, and deep learning.
 My passion for gaming inspires me to create innovative, technology-driven solutions that bridge creativity and functionality.
 I thrive on solving complex problems and am always eager to collaborate on impactful projects.

 - 🔭 **Current Focus:** Full-stack development and AI-powered applications
 - 📚 **Learning Path:** Advancing skills in deep learning and scalable system design
-- 🤝 **Collaboration:** Open to opportunities in gaming tech, AI, and web development
+- 🤝 **Collaboration:** Open to opportunities in Python Developer , AI Development and web development

 ---